Today, I want to share my MLM Story.

 Established companies are very secure and stable, yet most prospects will have PRECONCEIVED notions about the company.

-Young companies are where the HUGE opportunity is at in our industry.
+Young companies are where the HUGE opportunity is at in our industry (my opinion).
 Ideally, you want to join a company before it becomes a household name, but after it has worked out its kinks of being a ground floor opportunity.

-Study the top earners in just about ANY network marketing company, I can almost 100% assure you that a large MAJORITY of their leaders joined the company before it hit momentum.
+Study the top earners in EVERY network marketing company; I can almost 100% assure you that a large MAJORITY of their leaders joined the company before it hit momentum.
 They weren’t necessarily the first people in, but they got in early.

 All of the previous companies I worked with (except two) were established, older companies.
 In those examples, I missed the momentum and rapid growth phases.
 Basically, I joined too late.
-With the two exceptions, those companies simply were not the RIGHT company.
+With the two exceptions, those companies simply were not the RIGHT company at the RIGHT TIME.

 If this sounds crazy to you, look at your company’s top 10 earners and then find out when THEY joined the company.
 Chances are, at least 8 or 9 of those 10 people got in early!
 Food for thought.